AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 Depending on which roles your [!DNL Salesforce Marketing Cloud] user has been assigned, you would also need to assign permissions to the [!DNL Salesforce Marketing Cloud] attribute-sets which contain the fields you are looking to update.

-As this destination requires access to the `[!DNL Email Demographics system attribute-set]`, you need to allow `Email` as shown below:
+As this destination requires access to the `[!DNL attribute-set]`, you need to allow them.
+For Example for the `Email` [!DNL attribute-set] you need to allow as shown below:
 ![Salesforce Marketing Cloud UI showing email attribute-set with allowed permissions.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/salesforce-permisions-list.png)

 To restrict the level of access, you can also override individual accesses by using granular privileges.